USC's Williams wins Heisman after leading Trojan turnaround

 Williams received 544 first-place votes and 2,031 points to easily outpoint TCU quarterback Max Duggan (1,420).

-Ohio State’s C.J.
+Ohio State quarterback C.J.
 Stroud was third in the voting after coming in fourth last season.
-Georgia quarterback Stetson Bennett finished fourth.
+Georgia quarterback Stetson Bennett, the first Bulldogs’ player to attend the award’s presentations in 30 years, finished fourth.
 The top-ranked Bulldogs will face Stroud and the fourth-ranked Buckeyes in the College Football Playoff on Dec.
 31.

 Duggan and the third-ranked Horned Frogs will play No. 2 Michigan in the other CFP semifinal on New Year’s Eve.

-Before taking hold of his big bronze trophy, Williams hugged Mike Garrett, USC’s first Heisman winner in 1965, one of 23 previous winners to attend the ceremony near Lincoln Center.
+Before taking hold of his big bronze trophy, Williams hugged Mike Garrett, USC’s first Heisman winner in 1965, Garrett was one of 23 previous winners — and three former Trojans along with Matt Leinart and Carson Palmer — to attend the ceremony near Lincoln Center.

+Williams was as meticulous and thorough with his 10-minute speech as he is preparing for a game.
+And almost as poised as when he plays.

+Williams got a little choked up talking about coach Lincoln Riley, who he followed from Norman to Los Angeles, and really had to hold it together when thanking his parents.

+“You’re always there for me making sacrifices in your life so I can achieve my dreams, which eventually became our dreams,” Caleb Williams said.

-“Dreams really do come true.
-Thank you, and fight on,” Williams said at the end of his 10-minute speech.
+He finished with USC’s battle cry: “Dreams really do come true.
+Thank you, and fight on.”

 Williams and No. 8 USC fell short of the Pac-12 championship and a spot in the playoff, but it was still a rebirth for a college football blue blood that has had only short spurts of success over the last decade.